zdanek/maverick/manifests/puppet-modules/apache/README.md

 ##### `ssl_crl_path`

-Specifies the location of the certificate revocation list.
+Specifies the location of the certificate revocation list to verify certificates for client authentication with.
 (This default works out of the box but must be updated in the base `apache` class with your specific certificate information before being used in production.)

 Default: `undef`.

 ##### `ssl_crl_check`

-Sets the certificate revocation check level via the [SSLCARevocationCheck directive](https://httpd.apache.org/docs/current/mod/mod_ssl.html#sslcarevocationcheck).
+Sets the certificate revocation check level via the [SSLCARevocationCheck directive](https://httpd.apache.org/docs/current/mod/mod_ssl.html#sslcarevocationcheck) for ssl client authentication.
 The default works out of the box but must be specified when using CRLs in production.
 Only applicable to Apache 2.4 or higher; the value is ignored on older versions.

 Default: `undef`.

 ##### `ssl_key`

 Specifies the SSL key.

 Defaults are based on your operating system.
 Default work out of the box but must be updated in the base `apache` class with your specific certificate information before being used in production.

 * RedHat: '/etc/pki/tls/private/localhost.key'
 * Debian: '/etc/ssl/private/ssl-cert-snakeoil.key'